lodash/lodash/doc/README.md

 ### <a id="_somecollection-callbackidentity-thisarg"></a>`_.some(collection, [callback=identity], [thisArg])`
 <a href="#_somecollection-callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/master/lodash.js#L4155 "View in source") [&#x24C9;][1]

-Checks if the callback returns a truey value for **any** element of a collection.
+Checks if the callback returns a truey value for &#42;&#42;any&#42;&#42; element of a collection.
 The function returns as soon as it finds a passing value and does not iterate over the entire collection.
 The callback is bound to `thisArg` and invoked with three arguments; *(value, index|key, collection)*.

 If a property name is provided for `callback` the created "_.pluck" style callback will return the property value of the given element.